German Institute for Global and Area Studies | Leibniz-Institut für Globale und Regionale Studien

 Workshop Berlin: Religion for Peace?
 Identifying Conditions and Mechanisms of Interfaith Peace

 Workshop Berlin: Religion for Peace?
-Identifying Conditions and Mechanisms of Interfaith Peace, GIGA Office Berlin, Berlin Dr. Lisa Hoffmann (Panelist, Organiser), Dr. Amanda tho Seeth (née Kovacs) (Panelist, Organiser), Julia Köbrich (Panelist, Organiser), Prof. Dr. Matthias Basedau (Organiser)
+Identifying Conditions and Mechanisms of Interfaith Peace, GIGA Office Berlin, Berlin Dr. Lisa Hoffmann (Panelist, Organiser), Dr. Amanda tho Seeth (née Kovacs) (Panelist, Organiser), Dr. Julia Köbrich (Panelist, Organiser), Prof. Dr. Matthias Basedau (Organiser)

 This workshop discussed facets of interreligious relations, focusing on the role religion can play for peace.
 It aimed to identify the conditions and mechanisms that facilitate interfaith peace and looked at the actors and approaches involved in strengthening peaceful relationships across religious communities.